DIY Halloween Costumes

 Celebrate the arrival of winter with this cozy white wolf costume.
 By taking an existing hoodie and tracing the outline, you’ll have a custom Halloween costume in no time!
 This idea comes courtesy of Rust & Sunshine.

-This DIY tutu and wings takes only a couple hours to create and your ladybug is set for the evening!
+This DIY tutu and wings takes only a couple of hours to create and your ladybug is set for the evening!
 Thanks to Blooms n Bugs for providing this easy tutorial.

 Even if you haven’t read the book by Marcus Pfister, this Rainbow Fish outfit only requires you to sew felt “scales” onto an old shirt.
 Let your kid pick out their favorite colors to create their own rainbow.
 The bright idea for this costume is courtesy of Here Come the Girls.

 Easily assembled with items you already have, this strong man costume is going to “pump you up.”
-Stuff the arms of a sweat suit to create muscles and add an oversize ‘stache for good looks.
+Stuff the arms of a sweatsuit to create muscles and add an oversize ‘stache for good looks.
 Thanks to Amanda White who shared this neat costume idea on Tip Junkie.

 Alice in Wonderland

 Which cookie did you eat?
-Reinact the famous scene from Alice in Wonderland when Alice grows out of the White Rabbit’s house by painting a cardboard box to fit around your daughter.
+Reenact the famous scene from Alice in Wonderland when Alice grows out of the White Rabbit’s house by painting a cardboard box to fit around your daughter.
 Misha Lulu brought this classic tale to life in costume form.

 Three Armed Baby

 This costume is so simple many trick or treaters may not even notice the addition!
-Get the neighborhood to do a double take with this clever onesie modification from Instructables.
+Get the neighborhood to do a double-take with this clever onesie modification from Instructables.

 Have a daughter that’s “too old” and “too cool” for Halloween?
 Get her in the spooky spirit with this easy spider hairdo from Simple As That.